 - Lua code means enormous flexibility, but can be daunting if you're not a programmer.
 However, Lua is relatively easy to learn.

 awesome --checkbefore restarting Awesome.
 Don't worry, if it doesn't work you'll just get the default configuration (unless you created an infinite loop :).

 - You don't have to log out to try a new configuration; simply press Windows + Ctrl + r.

 - The wiki has lots of tips and tricks.

-- The evolution of a working configuration can be instructive (even if it's from a newbie).
+- The evolution of a working configuration (Update: sorry, the link is dead) can be instructive (even if it's from a newbie).

 The keyboard and mouse buttons have unfamiliar names in the documentation,